 Prior to her involvement in Emergency Medical Services, Delphia was one of the first female Red Cross first aid instructors and served with the Civil Defense and the Gaston Volunteer Fire Department, training new firefighters.

 She is survived by her husband of 62 years, Max Blair; two sons: Randy Blair (Sandy) and Michael Blair (Kim), a sister, Amber Trammell (George Pease), six grandchildren, seven great-grandchildren as well as several nieces and nephews.

 In addition to her parents, she was preceded in death a son, Donald Blair and three brothers: Don Trammell, Jimmy Trammell and John Trammell.

 Funeral services will be held on Saturday, Nov.
 2nd, 2019 at 2:00 p.m. at Pitman-Richman Funeral Home, 200 S. Hartford St., Eaton with Brian Waters officiating.
 Burial will be in Eaton Union Cemetery at a later date.

 Visitation for friends and family will be from 4:00 to 8:00 p.m. on Friday and one hour prior to the service Saturday at the funeral home.

 Memorials may be made to Eaton E.M.T.s or the Gaston Volunteer Fire Department.

 Visit WatersFuneralHomes.com to sign the guestbook.

-To send flowers to Delphia's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Delphia Blair, please visit our floral store.